-Whistler ski resort is one of the world’s most iconic winter holiday destinations.
-For many skiers, it is considered the ‘Mecca’ of all ski trips and some will never holiday anywhere else, seeking the best ski runs in Whistler.
-Whistler is the biggest ski area in Canada and is home to the highest ski lift in the world, the Peak 2 Peak gondola.
+Whistler Blackcomb ski resort is one of the world’s most iconic winter holiday destinations.
+For many skiers, it is considered the ‘Mecca’ of all ski trips and some will never holiday anywhere else, seeking the best ski runs on Whistler and Blackcomb Mountains.
+If you’re looking for a ski holiday in Canada, Whistler is the biggest ski area in North America and is home to the highest ski lift of its kind in the world, the PEAK 2 PEAK Gondola.
 Those who venture across the pond to seek the elusive ‘champagne powder’ will be welcomed by world-class skiing.
 The transfer from Vancouver is just two hours, allowing for a unique stop-over trip in the country’s third-largest city.

 After you’ve finished carving up the slopes, Whistler Village is just as lively.
 The purpose-built, car-free resort has several après-ski bars and a vast array of restaurants to unwind in after a busy day.
 Whether you are looking for an upbeat bar or a cosy restaurant, something will fit the bill.